shorebirdtech/docs/docs/troubleshooting.md

 build.
 Any assets introduced in a patch will fail to load and your app may crash if it depends on them.

-If you are not sure whether your unpatchable change is safe, you can [stage your patch](guides/staging-patches) and test locally before deploying it to users.
+If you are not sure whether your change is safe, you can [stage your patch](guides/staging-patches) and test locally before deploying it to users.